All How-To Guides

 Gas line repair is not a DIY repair.
 It is also not work for an unlicensed contractor.
 In New York City, all gas work must be done by a licensed master plumber, and depending on the scope, a permit may be required through the Department of Buildings.

 NYC gas code has tightened significantly in recent years.
 Every gas line must be properly sized, tagged, and documented.
-The 10-foot marking requirement means gas piping must be marked at intervals to identify it throughout the building.
-Failure to meet these standards results in violations - and gas code violations are among the most expensive plumbing violations issued in New York City.
+When gas piping is replaced or re-piped, there is a 5-foot marking requirement — gas piping must be marked at 5-foot intervals to identify it throughout the building.
+This is a permit requirement for gas pipe replacement and repair work, not something homeowners need to worry about directly — your licensed plumber handles it.

 NYC tip: If your building has old black iron piping, improperly routed lines, or undersized gas meter service — especially common in buildings that converted a floor to commercial use — you may be looking at a significant repair.
 Gas line corrections in older NYC buildings can run into the tens of thousands of dollars.
 Getting a proper assessment before any work starts protects you from surprises.